A Guide to Asking for Letters of Recommendation

 There is a high chance that the person you ask for a letter of recommendation will be busy.

 For instance, teachers in academia often have to write dozens of recommendation letters — if not hundreds — every year as students apply for scholarships, graduate school, and new courses.
-In addition, your old boss may be swamped with other tasks, and so they may not have the bandwidth to write a full letter of recommendation for you.
+In addition, your old boss may be swamped with other tasks, and they may not have the time to write a letter of recommendation for you.

-If you are worried about the time availability of someone from whom you want a letter of recommendation, you could offer to write the letter on their behalf.
+If you are worried about the time availability of someone from whom you want a letter of recommendation from, you could offer to write the letter on their behalf.

-This means that you should write a draft letter, and then send it to the person who has agreed to write the letter for a review.
-After they have received the letter, you should give them an opportunity to edit it, choose whether any changes need to be made, and sign their name.
+This means that you should write a draft letter.
+After you completed the draft, send it to the person who has agreed to write the letter for a review.
+After they have received the draft letter, you should give them an opportunity to edit it and make changes as needed.
+After the letter has been edited, they will then sign their name and send it back to you.

 Tip #5: Send a thank-you note.